FIRST ALERT WEATHER DAY FOR SNOW TONIGHT & WED. MORNING

 Your First Alert Weather Forecast:

-Despite many morning low temperatures close to zero, temperatures will rebound into the low to mid 20s this afternoon.
-However, by this afternoon, the sun will fade away behind thickening clouds.
+Despite many morning low temperatures close to zero, temperatures are rebounding into the low to mid 20s this afternoon.
+Any sun will fade away behind thickening clouds.
 That’s because of an incoming wintry weathermaker which will bring Wisconsin several inches of snow.

 Northeast Wisconsin will be under a WINTER WEATHER ADVISORY tonight and into tomorrow morning.
 Most areas will get 3-6″ of snow...
 Meanwhile, snow totals across south-central and southwestern Wisconsin will be higher (6-10″) where a WINTER STORM WARNING has been posted.
 Some freezing drizzle may also fall towards the end of the storm tomorrow morning, which could create an icy glaze.
 Regardless, it would be wise for people to plan ahead and allow for extra travel time during the Wednesday morning commute.